By Matt Fleischer — FPV pilot since 2015

 Check every cell before you connect

 Before clipping packs together, check that each one’s resting voltage (and ideally internal resistance) is close to the others.
 If one cell is way off, don’t parallel it — charge it alone.
-A good paraboard with per-port fuses like the

 Charge in a safe spot